precice/precice.github.io/pages/docs/configuration/configuration-coupling.md

 ---
 title: Coupling Scheme Configuration
 permalink: configuration-coupling.html
-keywords: configuration, coupling scheme
+keywords: configuration, coupling scheme, explicit, implicit, serial coupling, parallel coupling
-summary: "A coupling scheme describes the logical execution order of two participants.
+summary: "The coupling scheme is the centerpiece of the preCICE configuration.
+It describes the logical execution order of two or more participants.
+On this page, we explain how to couple two participants."
+---

 A coupling scheme can be either serial or parallel and either explicit or implicit.
 Serial refers to the staggered execution of one participant after the other.
 Parallel, on the other hand, refers to the simultaneous execution of both participants.
 With an explicit scheme, both participants are only executed once per time window.
-With an implicit scheme, the participants are executed multiple times until convergence. "
+With an implicit scheme, the participants are executed multiple times until convergence.
----

-For coupling more than two participants, please see [here](Multi-Coupling-Configuration).
+For coupling more than two participants, please see the [page on multi coupling](configuration-coupling-multi.html).

 ## Explicit Coupling Schemes